criminal defense and complex civil litigation in DC, Virginia, and federal courts

 Ed believes that the starting point of every representation is the willingness and ability to go to trial to vindicate his client's rights, while being mindful of efforts to minimize publicity and other adverse consequences through pretrial negotiation and settlement.

-Lawyers turn to Ed for advice concerning professional malpractice and ethics matters.
+Lawyers and judges turn to Ed for advice concerning professional malpractice and ethics matters.
 Ed has taught and advised about professional responsibility in DC, Virginia, and nationwide for more than a decade.

 Professionals of all strips turn to Ed to help them obtain -- and maintain -- their professional licenses so as to move forward with their own livelihoods.